kfchou/kfchou.github.io/_posts/2025-05-09-package-depdencies.md

 Managing dependencies in Python projects can be challenging, especially when working across different tools and build systems.
 Poetry, a popular dependency management and packaging tool, simplifies many aspects of this process but introduces its own nuances.
 With the release of Poetry 2.x in January 2025, significant changes were made to align with Python Enhancement Proposals (PEPs), improving compatibility with other tools like uv.

 I've been managing projects built with Poetry 1.x.
 But as use cases evolve to become more complicated, I'm finding it necessary to transition to Poetry 2.x.
 Additionally, the [advantages of uv](./2025-1-16-ode-to-uv.md) is becoming harder to ignore, hence the desire for uv compatibility.
-This blog explores how to effectively manage dependencies in Python projects beyond the basics:
+This blog explores how to effectively manage dependencies in Python projects beyond the basics.
+Some key takeaways are:
-1. Transitioning a `pyproject.toml` file from Poetry 1.x to 2.x
-2. Maximizing compatibility with other build systems, such as uv (100% compatibility is not possible as of May 2025).
-Alternatively, just [migrate fully to uv](https://github.com/mkniewallner/migrate-to-uv)
-3. Understanding and leveraging "optional dependencies" and "dependency groups"
-4. Handling local dependencies and editable installations in a cross-system environment
-5. Installing local dependencies in editable mode in both poetry and uv packaging systems
+1. The `[project]` table in `pyproject.toml` are standard metadata defined by Python Enhancement Proposals.
+The data included in this table should be readable by all build systems (although Poetry is not compatible with the latest PEPs).
+Additionally, the data here is intended for users of the package, not developers.
+2. Developer oriented options defined in `[tool.poetry]` must be redundantly defined in `[tool.uv]`
+3. Developers must distinguish "Optional Depdendencies" from "Dependency Groups" and the context in which they're used.

 By the end of this post, you'll have a clear understanding of how to structure your `pyproject.toml` file for maximum compatibility and flexibility, whether you're building a package or managing dependencies in a monorepo.